pauldotyu/kubestronaut/docs/kubernetes.md

 cilium install --version 1.17.1
 ```

-Run the following command and wait for the CNI plugin to be installed.
+Run the following command to monitor the Cilium installation progress.

 ```bash
 cilium status --wait
 ```

-!!! info
+!!! note
-    This process can take a few minutes and you will initially see "Error" in the output, but they will eventually resolve so be patient.
+    This process can take a few minutes and you'll initially see errors and warnings in the output.
+They will eventually resolve so be patient.

 Within a few minutes, you should see output like this which shows the Cilium CNI plugin is installed and running.